trueaccord/DogPush/README.md

 Then run `dogpush -c ./config.yaml diff` and all the alerts you currently have on datadog will appear as untracked.

-The next step would be to create your initial alets file:
+The next step would be to create your initial alerts file:

 ```
 dogpush -c ./config.yaml init > ./my_monitors.yaml